schwarmau/study-guide/src/data_structures/data_types/abstract_data_types.md

 The first element to enter the queue will be the first one to leave it.

-### Priority Queue
+#### Priority Queue

-Like a queue, but either the *enqueue* operation or the *dequeue* operation may re-order elements such that certain elements will leave the queue with a higher priority than other elements (first-in-first-out is not as strictly followed).
+A subcategory of queue where either the *enqueue* operation or the *dequeue* operation may re-order elements such that certain elements will leave the queue with a higher priority than other elements (first-in-first-out is not as strictly followed).